LIT-Protocol/pkp-walletconnect/README.md

-# Lit PKP x WalletConnect
+# Lit PKP x WalletConnect V1

+**🚨 This repo is being updated to upgrade the packages and move to the `cayenne` network.**

 Connect your Lit PKP to dApps via WalletConnect!
 Check out the [live demo](https://pkp-walletconnect.vercel.app/).